rkolaghassi/CP-gait-prediction/README.md

 This repository contains three procedures:

-1. Hyperparameter optimisation of the deep learning networks
+1. Hyperparameter optimisation of the deep learning networks ustilising `optuna` library
 2. Training of the networks with gait patterns of typically developing children
 3. Evaluating the trained networks on typically developing gait and the gait of children with Cerebral Palsy